Integrate your workforce planning into budget planning seamlessly with the top 2023 WFM tools

-Finance teams use budget variance analysis to assess the actual performance of a business.
-This type of analysis also allows organizations to compare actual results to the outlined budget from a set period and assess the variances between the two.
+Finance professionals use variance analysis to assess the actual performance of a business.
+This type of analysis also allows organizations to compare actual figures to the outlined budget from a set period and evaluate the variances between the two.

-The actual process of comparing budget vs. actuals is straightforward.
-However, assessing the variance is the key component that allows finance teams to derive insights and use that information to support strategic decision-making among senior management.
+The process of comparing budget vs. actuals is straightforward.
+However, assessing the variance is the key step that allows finance leaders to derive actionable insights and use that information to support strategic decision-making among senior management.

 Using an FP&A variance analysis allows a company to measure its year-to-date performance and see which initiatives or processes created a favorable variance.
-Once a variance analysis has been performed, senior management can then steer the right actions and make more strategic decisions to propel the company onward.
+Once a budget to actual variance analysis has been performed, senior management can then steer the right actions and make more data-driven decisions to propel the organization onward.

 There are several steps involved in calculating your budget vs. actual variance analysis.
 Below are the different steps to consider:

 The first step is to uncover the budgeted amount.
 In most cases, organizations will use revenue and expenses or income to calculate this number.
-While traditional finance teams depend on templates or excel spreadsheets to derive their budget variance, modern FP&A software can automatically consolidate data and conduct these analyses in a fraction of the time.
-Aside from an organization's income and expenses, other factors to consider include EBITDA, cost of goods sold, net income, and gross profit.
+While traditional budget owners depend on templates or Excel spreadsheets to derive their budget variance analysis, modern FP&A software can automatically consolidate data and conduct these analyses in a fraction of the time using accounting software or other SaaS solutions.

 A company can choose to calculate the dollar variance instead of the percent variance.
-The formula is as follows:

 Dollar variance = actual amount – forecast amount

 The other method is to calculate the percent variance.

-Percent variance = [(actual amount / forecast amount) – 1] x 100
+Percent variance = [(actual amount / forecast amount) – 1] x 100%

-In some cases, these new insights that have emerged from budget variance analysis may mean that current forecasts need to be altered.
+In some cases, these new strategic insights that have emerged from the analytical process may mean that current forecasts need to be altered.
 If this is the case, be sure to make the necessary adjustments to forecasts or financial models.

 Put simply, budget variance analysis helps an organization create more accurate forecasts for the future.
-Forecasting is a necessary part of financial planning, which is why it is so important that a finance team makes the necessary adjustments to their models and forecasts on a regular basis.
+Forecasting is a necessary part of financial planning, which is why it is so important that a finance team makes the necessary adjustments to its models and forecasts on a regular basis.